dghosef/qdbp/README.md

 *From the [website](qdbplang.org):*

 <!--- % Maybe add: the entire language is based around 4 ideas: extension, replacement, variatn creation, pattern matching.--->
 qdbp is small.
 Really, really small.
-The language has just one keyword and a small handful of core constructs(along with full type inference and a little bit of syntax sugar to sweeten the deal).
-In fact here is a small program that demonstrates *every single primitive* of the language:
+The language has just 1 keyword and a small handful core constructs(along with full type inference and a little bit of syntax sugar to sweeten the deal).
+In fact, the below program, clocking in at just 16 lines of code, demonstrates *every single primitive* of the language:
 ```ocaml
 int_var: 0
 string_var: "hello world"